derpyplops/doorcard/README.md

 Python application that automates printing of doorcards/postcards for personal use given any amount of input images.

+**Features**
+- Dynamic: Can insert content into page.
+- Dynamic name length and positioning.

 To use:

 0. Create folders 'input' and 'output' and put them in the same folder as your script.